 In comparing information from the two sources an assumption that complete reporting by respondents would duplicate the universe of conditions inferred from physician reports can never be made.
 There are nevertheless two considerations relevant to the problem raised here.
-The first is that the results of the interviews of H.I.P. physicians, while not definitive, suggest that relatively few of the conditions unreported by respondents were considered "nonchronic" by the patients' physicians.1 The second is that some control on chronicity is provided throughout the analysis by examining the data in relation to axes of classification which tend to segregate nonchronic conditions included-such as, class of condition, number of related physician services, and specific diagnosis.
+The first is that the results of the interviews of H.I.P. physicians, while not definitive, suggest that relatively few of the conditions unreported by respondents were considered "nonchronic" by the patients' physicians.
+The second is that some control on chronicity is provided throughout the analysis by examining the data in relation to axes of classification which tend to segregate nonchronic conditions included-such as, class of condition, number of related physician services, and specific diagnosis.

-The reinterview program carried out by the Bureau of the Census provided some data for examining the quality of the enumeration as a factor influencing the proportion of Med 10-inferred conditions reported on interview.
+The reinterview program carried out by the Bureau of the Census provided some data for

+As of (date of household interview) was the diagnosis definite, tentative, or ruled out? examining the quality of the enumeration as a factor influencing the proportion of Med 10-inferred conditions reported on interview.
 The data are fragmentary, since only 80 reinterviews were available on persons for whom one or more possibly chronic conditions had been inferred from the Med 10's.
 One can only state that the order of magnitude of improvement obtained after reconciliation of these reinterviews with the original interviews would not account for any substantial part of the underreporting found.